Download your Bonus report: SARS Tax Tables 2014/15 today!

 Mr. Smith will benefit in paying R25 988 less in taxes, compared to not keeping a logbook.

 With SARS hungry to increase its collection revenue, it doesn't want you to know how to pay LESS tax like this.
 Nor does it want you to know any of the 139 secrets the Practical Tax Service has uncovered for you.
-So today I'd like to give you the opportunity to put this service to the test for 14 days.
+So today I'd like to give you the opportunity to put this service to the test.

 I'll explain in a minute... but first, here are a few more secrets you can use to pay less tax, guarantee your compliance and generally just make your job (and life) easier...